 If your listener can’t see, feel, taste or smell the words you’re using, try trading them out for concrete words.

-Effective communication uses metaphor to help people understand what it’s like in terms they’re already familiar with.
+Persuasive communication uses metaphor to help people understand what it’s like in terms they’re already familiar with.
 But the trick with using metaphor is not to slip into tired clichés, like “groundbreaking innovation” or “take it to the next level,” which actually prompt readers to stop paying attention.
-Clichés like these were once fresh metaphors that have long since lost their power to communicate.
+Clichés were once fresh metaphors that are long past their “use-by” date.
 Replace them with metaphors that are fresh and relevant, while still being clear.

 DON’T: The ultimate ride for the whole family.

 DO: It’s like bungee jumping, but the rush lasts all afternoon.